A common health insurance myth is that health plans are only for seniors

 Understanding facts behind Mediclaim myths can help you plan better

 Looking at the growing number of infections and diseases we could fall prey to, buying a health insurance policy should be our top priority.
-However, there are many misconceptions about health plans that make people hesitate in making the right move.
+However, there are many health insurance myths and facts that make people should know while making a purchase.
 Whether it is a health insurance myth or the various Mediclaim myths that are preventing you from enjoying the benefit of having a cover for emergencies, it is in your best interest to separate fact from fiction.

 Since health insurance helps you get the needed treatment without putting a dent in your savings, here are important health insurance myths and facts to keep in mind.

 Looking at health insurance as a mere tax-saving instrument is not the right way to go about enjoying its benefits.
 Although it has a tax deduction benefit under Section 80D of the IT Act, it offers many other advantages.
 The primary need of a health insurance policy is to cover health expenses during medical emergencies or for planned healthcare needs.
 It acts as an investment to protect you and your family’s health and well-being.

 People often relate health insurance to critical illness cover and think it is only required when they age.
 However, this is a popular health insurance myth as even fit and young people can contract diseases like dengue and malaria.
 Even the healthiest of people can meet with unforeseen events like accidents and illnesses.
 Moreover, when you get health insurance when you are young, you usually pay lower premiums.
 This also helps you gain from the cumulative bonuses when you don’t claim insurance in a given year.

 In an era where most services are available digitally, health insurance is no exception.
 You can safely buy insurance online by transacting through a secure payment gateway.
 Comparing health policies online is much easier and more convenient too.
 You may even get policies at cheaper premiums as there is no involvement of third parties or agents.